 Is breastfeeding safe if I think I have COVID-19?

 There are many benefits to breastfeeding for parents and babies.
 It appears unlikely that COVID-19 can be transmitted through breast milk, though antibodies can be passed along!

 If you test positive for COVID (or if you think you have COVID) there are relevant CDC guidelines for newborn care.
 In-hospital, the CDC recommends discussing with your provider the risks and benefits of caring for your newborn while sick.
-Outside of the hospital, they recommend having a healthy caregiver with low risk of severe COVID care for your baby.
+Outside of the hospital, they recommend having a fully vaccinated, low-risk healthy caregiver care for your baby.
 If this is not possible, wash your hands frequently — and always before touching your baby — and wear a mask when you are within 6 feet of your baby or another person.
 If you do have a caregiver who lives at home with you, they should also wear a mask whenever caring for your baby.